Yes, you can do this in Vang Vieng. This is Laos' backpacker party town and famous for 'tubing'!

 A WORD OF WARNING: There is no hospital or medical services of any kind in Vang Vieng!
 I saw many backpackers with broken ribs and other injuries who either fell on rocks or hit the bottom of the river from a swing!
 Be careful, there is no safety!

 There's also many night bars across the river (Smile Bar is the current favorite) that are full of party-goers.
 In the town the popular bar is the 'Aussie Bar' which is usually open the latest.
-Bars in Laos must close around 11pm or 12am.. so start drinking early! ;-) over 7 years ago
+Bars in Laos must close around 11pm or 12am.. so start drinking early! ;-) almost 8 years ago

 Just to tempt you, here are some pictures from my trip to Vang Vieng in February